viamrobotics/docs/docs/tutorials/projects/filtered-camera-module.md

    Try placing an object you trained your ML model on in front of the camera.
    The transform camera should draw a bounding box around that object in the live camera feed, and indicate a confidence threshold for the match.

-   {{< imgproc src="/tutorials/filtered-camera-module/transform-camera-overlay.png" alt="The control tab in the Viam app showing both a live camera feed and the live transform camera overlay, with the latter correctly detecting a viam figure with a confidence score of 0.97" resize="600x" >}}
+   {{< imgproc src="/tutorials/filtered-camera-module/transform-camera-overlay.png" alt="The control tab in the Viam app showing both a live camera feed and the live transform camera overlay, with the latter correctly detecting a viam figure with a confidence score of 0.97" resize="800x" >}}

 1. When satisfied that your ML model is working well, you can disable both cameras.
    Alternatively, if the transform camera is not matching reliably, consider adding and labelling more images in your dataset, or lowering the `confidence_threshold` of the transform camera.
    Ideally, you want your ML model to be able to identify objects with a high level of confidence, which usually is dependent on a robust source dataset.

-## Add and configure the `filtered_camera` module
+## Add and configure the `filtered-camera` module

-With all the prerequisites in place, you are ready to add the `filtered_camera` module to your machine.
+With all the prerequisites in place, you are ready to add the `filtered-camera` module to your machine.

 1. On your machine's **Config** page in the [Viam app](https://app.viam.com), navigate to the **Components** tab.
 1. Click the **Create component** button at the bottom of the page, select **Camera**, then select the `filtered-camera` model.